bitrix24/b24restdocs/api-reference/crm/leads/custom-form/crm-lead-details-configuration-force-common-scope-for-all.md

-# Set a Common Detail Form for All Users crm.lead.details.configuration.forceCommonScopeForAll
+# Set a common card for all users crm.lead.details.configuration.forceCommonScopeForAll

 {% note warning "We are still updating this page" %}